jonathol/baffle/README.md

 [Live link][project]
 [project]: https://jonathol.github.io/baffle/

 Baffle is a web game inspired by Hasbro's Boggle.
-It is a simple game made with HTML, CSS, and JS.
+It is made with HTML, CSS, and JS.

 ## Instructions
 You have 3 minutes to find as many words as you can according to the following rules: